Seder Meals Are Not Catholic Practice

 In celebrating a religious practice that was relevant before Jesus saved us by His death on the Cross, we are celebrating a pre-Jesus devotion.

 We are an Easter people.
 Our Christian faith teaches us that Jesus came ‘not to abolish the Law, but to fulfill it’.
+The readings of Holy Thursday clearly illustrate this.
 Therefore, practicing an ancient Jewish devotion, fulfilled by Jesus Himself, goes directly against the command to worship only our Triune God.

 For further insight I would like to point you, dear readers, toward a Vatican document that touches on the relationship between the Jewish people and Christians (Catholics).
 It clearly states that our Passover differs from that of the Jews (emphasis mine):